 HoMie interns have earned:

-Eight months of paid personal development training to build con fidence and skills
+paid personal development training to build confidence and skills

-We're so proud to support these amazing young people, check out the video below to hear more from our Pathway Alliance Alumni and their experience during the internship:
+We're so proud to support these amazing young people - check out the video below to hear more from our Pathway Alliance Alumni and their experience during the interships:

 Opportunities + Support + Partnerships = Pathways To Change

-Want a quick overview of the HoMie Pathway Alliance?
-This video explains the ins and outs:
+Here's a quick overview of the HoMie Pathway Alliance:

 The best bit?
-It's all for free, because it's a HoMie-ran initiative funded by kind people in your own community who shop at the store and align with HoMie's values.
+It's all for free, because it's a HoMie-run initiative funded by kind people in your own community who shop at the store and align with HoMie's values.

 How It Works

-Twelve times a year since our first VIP Shopping Day in June 2015, HoMie has closed its doors to the public and invited young people connected through community support services to shop for free at the HoMie Street Store.
+Since 2015, at least twelve times a year, HoMie has closed its doors to the public and invited young people connected through community support service to shop for free at the HoMie store.

 Inclusive, safe and friendly space.
-I feel that it is also worth mentioning that for some of the young people who attended, it was their first time receiving items such as deodorant and other hygiene products which was extremely invaluable for them.
-It was really beautiful to see the young people walk out of HoMie with their heads held high, a sense of confidence and massive smiles on their face.Salvation Army - North/West Metro, December 2019
+I fell that it is also worth mentioning that for some of the young people who attended, it was their first time receiving items such as deodorant and other hygiene products which was extremely valuable for the.
+It was really beautiful to see the young people walk out of HoMie with their heads held high, a sense of confidence and massive smiles on their faces.Savlation Army, North/West Metro, December 2019

 Are you a community support service?